apostrophecms/apostrophe-documentation/tutorials/core-concepts/02-editable-content-on-pages/02-custom-widgets.md

 Just about everything new you create in Apostrophe will be a "module."
 Project-specific modules live in `lib/modules`.
 Apostrophe will spot them there if you list them in `app.js`.
 You can also publish and install modules with `npm`.
 Apostrophe looks in both places.
 Your module name **should not start with** `apostrophe`.
 That's reserved for our official modules.
 Modules almost always have plural names.
 The name of a module that provides widgets should end in `-widgets`.

-Then we'll include the module in our `app.js` by adding the following to the `modules` object:
+Then you'll include the module in our `app.js` by adding the following to the `modules` object:

 {% code-tabs %}